-Action 7: Improve connectivity to the wildlife corridor by increasing the amount of natural and restored areas directly connected to regional natural systems.
+Action 7: Improve connectivity to wildlife corridors by increasing the amount of natural and restored areas directly connected to regional natural systems.
 Develop a plan to protect and restore natural resources through land conservation, corridor connectivity, and restoration of biological integrity and function in compromised areas.